tlikonen/cl-decimals/README.md

 negative number.
 The following characters in the string must include one or more digit characters and it may include one _decimal-separator_ character which separates integer and fractional parts.
 All other characters are illegal.

-If these rules are not met a `decimal-parse-error` condition is signaled.
+If the parsing rules are not met a `decimal-parse-error` condition is signaled.
+Function `decimal-parse-error-string` can be used to read the string from the condition object.

 Examples: